 One way we eventually realize we’re in a situation we’d never have chosen, is by the sheer information overload coming at us every day.

 As you read this, your phone probably updated a few times with texts, emails or tweets.
 Maybe the TV’s on, and you’re reading and watching simultaneously.

-It’s tough to escape the barrage of input around us.
-So, it’s easy to confuse what everyone around us wants, and what we’re told we should want, with what we alone need.
+Without shutting off the fire hose of information coming at us, it’s easy to confuse what everyone around us wants, and what we’re told we should want, with what we alone need.